-Quitting this subject, however, as one more or less familiar to all, I must advert, before closing this Chapter, to another topic, which has only of late assumed its fit place as a branch of scientific inquiry, though of deep interest in every way to the history of man.
+Quitting this subject, however, as one more or less familiar to all, I must advert, before closing this chapter, to another topic, which has only of late assumed its fit place as a branch of scientific inquiry, though of deep interest in every way to the history of man.
 I allude here to the influence of individual habits or peculiarities, whencesoever produced, in determining or modifying those of families, communities, and even races of mankind.
 In its first aspect, the assertion seems a bold one.
 But it is amply justified by observation, and by analogies derived from other parts of the animal world.
 The tendency of habits, whether bodily or mental - and even such as have been accidentally acquired - to become hereditary by propagation, has been already noticed.
+What is certain as to inferior

+I quote these words from Locke, that I may have the occasion of stating how generally his precepts upon education are in accordance with the soundest views of modern physiology;-a concurrence coming strongly in evidence of their truth.
+No system or rule of practice in education can safely be admitted, which does not associate itself with this part of science. animals, is also certain as to man.
 What is true as to individuals and families, is not less so with regard to communities of men under similar physical and social conditions.
-Habits are gregarious in many ways, and to an extent beyond what would be deemed possible on a slight view of the subject.
-Contemplating their growth by hereditary transmission, and especially in communities insulated by position and limited as to intermarriage, we obtain elements of the greatest importance towards the
+Habits are gregarious in a thousand ways, and to an extent beyond what would be deemed possible on a slight view of the subject.
+Contemplating their growth by hereditary transmission, and especially in communities insulated by position and limited as to intermarriage, we obtain elements of the greatest importance towards the physical history of mankind in every country and age.

-\ I quote these words from Locke, that I may have the occasion of stating how generally his precepts upon education are in accordance with the soundest views of modern physiology-a concurrence coming strongly in evidence of their truth.
-No system or rule of practice in education can safely be admitted, which does not associate itself with this part of science. physical history of mankind in every country and age.
 Necessities, or even casualties of situation, long continued, may determine the habits of a people; and extend and perpetuate them as the permanent character of a race.

 No adequate solution, indeed, can be given of the great problem of national diversities of character, without looking to the fact of habits, casual in their origin, becoming diffused and defined by hereditary descent.
-The proof of such diffusion within small circles is the interpretation of what must happen in the larger circles of the world, with characters less explicit as the sphere becomes wider, but marked enough for sure evidence of the fact.\ We cannot reject the conclusion that certain conditions of intellectual power and sensorial energy may thus become the property of particular races; together with physical peculiarities and other subordinate distinctions, all depending for their origin and development on the same common law.
-Nor, taking the extreme case, can we refuse to believe, that a single strong peculiarity of individual habit may be conveyed by this mysterious transmission through successive generations, blending itself in one degree or other with the existence of all, until finally lost through time and diffusion.
+The proof of such diffusion within small circles is the interpretation of what must happen in the larger circles of the world,-with characters less explicit as the sphere becomes wider, but marked enough for sure evidence of the fact.
+We cannot reject the conclusion that certain conditions of intellectual power and sensorial energy may thus become the property of particular races;